pulselabteam/PulseDB/README.md

 # Training the Models

-To reproduce the gap between the calibration-free and calibration-based testing sets when training the model, use the code provided in **Model_Training**.
+To reproduce the gap between the calibration-free and calibration-based testing sets when training the model, use the code provided in **PulseDB/Model_Training**.

 The code uses **TensorBoard** to record the results shown in the paper.
-In **Model_Training/TensorBoard**, results from previous runs described in the paper are included:
+In **PulseDB/Model_Training/TensorBoard**, results from previous runs described in the paper are included:

 - **2022_0725_170136(SBP)** when training a SBP estimation model
 - **2022_0726_221554(DBP)** when training a DBP estimation model

 You can check these results with **TensorBoard**.

-To run your own training, the following lines in **Model_Training/Model_Training.py** need to be modified per your setting:
+To run your own training, the following lines in **PulseDB/Model_Training/Model_Training.py** need to be modified per your setting:

 ```python
 # Replace 'YOUR_PATH' with the folder of your generated Training, CalBased and CalFree testing subsets.